hapi-server/verifier-nodejs/README.md

 http://hapi-server.org/verify-dev

-See below to run tests from the command line or a local server.

 # Local Installation

 Installation is only required if the server to test is not available from a public IP address.